akimwong/4_Cgm/README.md

 - Identify and store changes using the relationship between ID and column headers as references, while adding a timestamp.

 STEP 4: Analyze the information in line with the initial question: How to increase revenue?

+### What database?

+Since the management of each project is done using an Excel sheet that continuously adds columns based on new requirements or checkpoints, it is decided to use a NoSQL MongoDB database of the key-value type.